 Scheduling Posts to Support Your Natural Stream

 Social media management and community building can be a full-time job, so it’s wise to automate and schedule some of your social media activity.
-Software such as Later and Buffer allows you to pre-prepare a series of tweets and posts and schedule them to go out when your audience is online.
+Software such as Later, Buffer amd Social Sprout allows you to pre-prepare a series of tweets and posts and schedule them to go out when your audience is online.
 The analytics on Buffer also allows you to see which posts are most popular so can reschedule them for later dates.
 Similarly, live posts can be sent all various social media channels using IFTTT (if that, then this) which will take your Instagram post and post it as a native Twitter photo and tweet.
 IFTTT has a multitude of recipes that link all sorts of apps together allowing you to auto-respond to new followers to adding photos to a Google Drive.